Vipassana movement: Teachers

 The "New Burmese Method" was developed by U Nārada (1868–1955) and popularised by his student, Mahasi Sayadaw (1904–1982).
 It was introduced to Sri Lanka in 1939, but became popular in the 1950s with the arrival of Burmese monks, where it gained great popularity among the laity, but was also severely criticised because of its disregard of samatta.
 Most senior Western Vipassana teachers (Goldstein, Kornfield, Salzberg) studied with Mahasi Sayadaw and his student Sayadaw U Pandita.
 Nyanaponika Thera (1901–1994) ordained already in the fifties, contributing to the interest in Vipassana with his publications.
 Prominent teacher Bhikkhu Bodhi is a student of Nyanaponika.

-Ajahn Tong was a Thai master who studied for a short time under Mahasi Sayadaw before returning to found his own Vipassana lineage at Chom Tong in Thailand.
+Ajahn Tong was a Thai master who studied under Mahasi Sayadaw before returning to found his own Vipassana lineage at Chom Tong in Thailand.

 Practice

 The "New Burmese Method" emphasises the attainment of Vipassana, insight, by practising satipatthana, paying close attention to the ongoing changes in body and mind.
 According to Gil Fronsdal:

-An important feature of the “Mahasi approach” is its dispensing with the traditional preliminary practice of fixed concentration or tranquilization (appana samadhi, samatha).
+An important feature of the "Mahasi approach" is its dispensing with the traditional preliminary practice of fixed concentration or tranquilization (appana samadhi, samatha).
 Instead, the meditator practices Vipassana exclusively during intensive periods of silent retreat that can last several months with a daily schedule of meditation from 3:00 a.m. to 11:00 p.m.
-Two key elements in Mahasi’s method for developing mindfulness are the careful labeling of one’s immediate experience together with the cultivation of a high level of sustained concentration known as "momentary concentration" (khanika samadhi).
+Two key elements in Mahasi's method for developing mindfulness are the careful labeling of one's immediate experience together with the cultivation of a high level of sustained concentration known as "momentary concentration" (khanika samadhi).

 Nyanaponika Thera coined the term "bare attention" for the mindfulness practice of the "New Burmese Method."
 Yet, Robert H. Sharf notes that Buddhist practice is aimed at the attainment of "correct view", not just "bare attention":

-Mahasi’s technique did not require familiarity with Buddhist doctrine (notably abhidhamma), did not require adherence to strict ethical norms (notably monasticism), and promised astonishingly quick results.
+Mahasi's technique did not require familiarity with Buddhist doctrine (notably abhidhamma), did not require adherence to strict ethical norms (notably monasticism), and promised astonishingly quick results.
 This was made possible through interpreting sati as a state of "bare awareness" — the unmediated, non-judgmental perception of things "as they are," uninflected by prior psychological, social, or cultural conditioning.
 This notion of mindfulness is at variance with premodern Buddhist epistemologies in several respects.
 Traditional Buddhist practices are oriented more toward acquiring "correct view" and proper ethical discernment, rather than "no view" and a non-judgmental attitude.